Shriti Vadera, Baroness Vadera: Government adviser and minister

 Vadera was on the Council of Economic Advisers at HM Treasury from 1999 to 2007, where she led on policy for business, competition innovation, productivity and international finance and development issues and the management of the Government's shareholdings, asset sales and public private partnerships for infrastructure.

 Following his appointment as Prime Minister in June 2007, Gordon Brown appointed her as Parliamentary Under-Secretary of State in the Department for International Development.
 As she was not a member of either of the Houses of Parliament, she was created a life peer on 11 July 2007 as Baroness Vadera, of Holland Park in the Royal Borough of Kensington & Chelsea.
-The Sunday Times reported that the Cabinet Secretary "flatly refus[ed] to allow her to cross the threshold of No 10 as policy enforcer" and "no Permanent Secretary could stand her" – although the Cabinet Secretary denied making these comments.
+The Sunday Times reported that Gus O'Donnell, the Cabinet Secretary, "flatly refus[ed] to allow her to cross the threshold of No 10 as policy enforcer" and "no Permanent Secretary could stand her" – although he later denied making these comments.

-Following criticism of her working style Stephen Alambritis, of the Federation of Small Businesses (also a Merton Labour councillor) said: “If the Civil Service is complaining about her, then probably more ministers should be like her; she gets things done.”
+Following criticism of her working style Stephen Alambritis, of the Federation of Small Businesses (also a Merton Labour councillor) said: "If the Civil Service is complaining about her, then probably more ministers should be like her; she gets things done."

 After six months as a Minister in International Development, she was moved to the Department for Business, Enterprise and Regulatory Reform.
 In October 2008, she also became a Parliamentary Secretary in the Cabinet Office.

 In January 2009 she gave an interview on ITV's Lunchtime News, which concluded: